Jaganpro/Jaganpro.github.io/_posts/2020-09-14-Contact-Center-Implementation-Notes.md

 ## Contact Center Implementation

 I have been heavily involved in helping my IT team and our business partners in choosing the right technology to re-implement Contact Center.
 Its been an exciting journey so far as i am learning so much along the way.
 On a high level, you are better off picking a technolgy stack which is in the cloud.
-This should seem like a easy choice, but in the world of telephony until recently, its been hard to implement 100% cloud based infrastructure.
+This should seem like a easy choice, but in the world of telephony, until recently, its been hard to implement 100% cloud based infrastructure.

+That changed when [Amazon Connect](https://aws.amazon.com/connect/) and [Service Cloud Voice](https://www.salesforce.com/products/service-cloud/solutions/call-center-management/) was introduced in Summer '20.